Joseph C. Kingsbury copy of D&C 132

 Clayton later affirmed that the Kingsbury manuscript was an exact copy:

-In the months following its being committed to paper, multiple Nauvooans learned about the revelation and its contents.
+In the months following its being written down, multiple Nauvooans learned about the revelation and its contents.
 William Law reported in the Nauvoo Expositor published June 7, 1844:

 I hereby certify that Hyrum Smith did, (in his office,) read to me a certain written document, which he said was a revelation from God, he said that he was with Joseph when it was received.
 He afterwards gave me the document to read, and I took it to my house, and read it, and showed it to my wife, and returned it next day. the revelation (so called) authorized certain men to have more wives than one at a time, in this world and in the world to come.